Heath Stocks: Investigation and trial

 Investigator Steve Finch took the lead on the investigation.
 Heath was interviewed numerous times in an attempt to understand how and why the murders occurred.
 According to one of these interviews, Heath admitted to murdering his mother, father, and sister, only after being pressured and manipulated to protect the secret of the man abusing him, who has been speculated to have been present during the murders.
 Pressured by his family, Stocks ultimately took the blame and pleaded guilty to all three murders.
 He received three consecutive life sentences.

 An intensive investigation into the activities of former scout master Jack Walls followed shortly thereafter.
 Walls, once voted Lonoke's Chamber of Commerce "Man of the Year" for his work with the boy scouts, was eventually convicted of six counts of rape, and sentenced to three life sentences.
 Walls, however, pleaded no contest to the rape of Heath Stocks.
 It is widely speculated that this action spared Walls of an investigation into his participation and association with the Stocks's murders.
 Chief Charles Peckat, an investigator of the Walls sexual abuse accusations wrote a letter to Judge Hanshaw wherein he discusses the many issues his investigation was met with, most done by the prosecuting attorney, Larry Cook.
 Since Walls's conviction, there have been numerous calls for a pardon or parole made on behalf of Heath Stocks.
 Judge Hanshaw's dissertation at the close of Jack's trial gives an insight to this accusation.

 It is widely speculated that Heath did not act alone, nor did he murder all three members of his family and, had anyone taken the appropriate actions in the investigation, a guilty plea would not have been submitted.
 One such supporter who suggested Heath not getting a fair trial was Betty Dickey, (Arkansas' first female Supreme Court Justice), the special prosecutor appointed to the State v.
 Charles A. "Jack" Walls, III matter, which was remanded on appeal for re-sentencing.
-Read Dickey's letter to Judge Hanshaw, dated December 30, 1998. (additional correspondence can be found at www.heathstocks.info.)
+Read his letter to Judge Hanshaw, dated December 30, 1998. (additional correspondence can be found at www.heathstocks.info.)